aragon/connect/docs/connectors-reference/voting-app.md

 ### voting\#castsForVote\(voteId, first, skip\)

-Get the list of casts for a vote.
+Get the list of cast votes for a vote.

 | Name | Type | Description |
 | :--- | :--- | :--- |